PorterGeo New Search GoBack Geology References

 The goldfield is part of a major 60 km long, east-west trending mineralised sytem composed of multiple lode zones.
 It lies along the Mosgardies Shear Zone and is believed to be related to the 400 Ma Lolworth Igneous Complex or the related thermal metamorphic event.
 Mineralisation is interpretted to be localised in a structural trap zone representing an extensional roof above a non-exposed granitic intrusive of the Lolworth Complex which subsequently underwent cooling and shrinkage.
 Mineralisation is believed to have been derived from fluids involved in deep late metamorphism, rather than from magmatic or metamorphic events higher in the crust.

-There are some 80 major reefs in and around Charters Towers, of which 26 are included in the current resource estimate.
+There are some 80 major reefs in and around Charters Towers, of which 22 are included in the 2020 resource estimate.
 The main reef systems strike east-west and include the Brilliant, Day Dawn, Mexican, Queen and Sunburst lode zones, which extend over a strike length of five kilometres and are cut by NNW trending cross veins.
 A second east-west system, 800 m to the south, comprises the Golden Sunrise, Mary and Clark's Moonstone line of reefs, while a third system 500 m further south, includes the Ruby and Gladstone line of reefs.
 The most productive ore-bearing lodes (the Day Dawn, Brilliant and Queen) dip to the north beneath the city of Charters Towers.

 The majority of the historic production was concentrated within a set of fractures extending over a 5 km long east-west strike length, and 500 to 1600 m down dip interval in a north-south direction.
 The mineralised lodes lie in two predominant directions, namely east-west, dipping at moderate to shallow angles to the north (the main production), and the NNW cross-veins which dip ENE.
+The east-west and NNW trends evident on a regional scale, are repeated on a local scale.
+East-west major reefs, such as the Day Dawn and Mexican structures dip more steeply at ~50°, whilst the NNE trending cross-reefs, such as the Brilliant workings dip at a shallower ~35°.
+A 2000 m hole drilled through nine structures passed through the C6 - St Patrick (559 m), the C5 - Brilliant (1320 m), the C3 - Queen West (1583 m) and six other structures in between.

 The mineralised reefs are typically 0.3 to 1.5 m, locally up to 6 m thick, and in isolated cases up to 15 m.
 The average width has been estimated to have been less than 0.9 m over the majority of the field.
 Displacements on the mineralised fissures are mostly from 1 to 12 m.